Vanille-N/meander.typ/docs/docs.typ

   show-urls-in-footnotes: false,

   abstract: [
-    MEANDER implements a content layout algorithm that supports wrapping text around images of arbitrary shape.
+    MEANDER implements a content layout algorithm that supports automatically wrapping text around figures, and with a bit of extra work it can handle images of arbitrary shape.
     In practice, this makes MEANDER a temporary solution to
-    #link(typst-repo + "issues/5181")[issue \#5181],
+    #link(typst-repo + "issues/5181")[issue \#5181].
-    and it will eventually become obsolete when Typst includes the feature natively.
+    When Typst eventually includes that feature natively, either MEANDER will become obsolete, or the additional options it provides will be reimplemented on top of the builtin features, greatly simplifying the codebase.

-    Though very different in its modeling, MEANDER can be seen as a Typst alternative to #LaTeX's `wrapfig` and `parshape`.
+    Though very different in its modeling, MEANDER can be seen as a Typst alternative to #LaTeX's `wrapfig` and `parshape`, effectively enabling the same kinds of outputs.

-    Internally this is enabled by the following algorithms:
-    1. page tiling arranges containers around floating content,
-    2. text bisection recursively explores and splits `content`,
-    3. threading is the process of making text overflow to another box.

     #box[
-      #twocols(frac: 60%)[
+      #twocols(frac: 57%)[
         *Contributions* \
-        If you have ideas or complaints, you're welcome to contribute to MEANDER by submitting a
+        If you have ideas for improvements, or if you encounter a bug, you are encouraged to contribute to MEANDER by submitting a
         #link(repo + "issues")[bug report],
         #link(repo + "issues")[feature request],
         or #link(repo)[pull request].